Published: 30 June 2018

 If you are concerned your pet may have overheated or suffering from heat stroke contact your vet immediately.

 We discuss this and other safety considerations on our First Aid for Dogs course so do book your place soon, and feel prepared to deal with first aid emergencies.
+We have courses running in locations across Sussex and Surrey including Brighton & Hove, Angmering, Crawley and Guildford as well as London and Tamworth in the Midlands.

 Search archive by keyword...